You are currently browsing the category archive for the ‘Commercial films’ category.

 Despite its peaceful message, the short contains many war metaphors in its fighting sequences, which all have a very science fiction-like look.
 This makes the short a typical World War II cartoon, after all.
 The animated sequences are very beautiful.
 Especially the backgrounds are at times no less than gorgeous.

-With its depiction of the body as inhabited by little creatures ‘Defense Against Invasion’ predates Albert Barillé’s successful television series ‘Il était une fois… la vie’ (1987) by over forty years.
+With its depiction of the body as inhabited by little creatures ‘Defense Against Invasion’ predates Albert Barillé’s successful television series ‘Il était une fois… la vie’ (Once upon a Time… Life, 1987) by over forty years.